awsdocs/amazon-kendra-developer-guide/doc_source/API_ExperienceEntitiesSummary.md

 Required: No

  ** EntityId **   <a name="Kendra-Type-ExperienceEntitiesSummary-EntityId"></a>
-The identifier of a user or group in your AWS SSO identity source\.
+The identifier of a user or group in your IAM Identity Center identity source\.
 For example, a user ID could be an email\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 47\.
 Pattern: `^([0-9a-f]{10}-|)[A-Fa-f0-9]{8}-[A-Fa-f0-9]{4}-[A-Fa-f0-9]{4}-[A-Fa-f0-9]{4}-[A-Fa-f0-9]{12}$`